Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Integrating SBSE and FMs

 \subsection{Current Landscape}

+In the following, we discuss recent research literature on integrating SBSE and FM in various areas, including software development, genetic improvement, and search-based software testing.

-An increasing research trend is to explore the synergy between SBSE and LLMs, investigating how LLMs can enhance SBSE techniques and how SBSE can improve LLMs for SE tasks.
+\paragraph{Software Development.} An increasing research trend is to explore the synergy between SBSE and LLMs, investigating how LLMs can enhance SBSE techniques and how SBSE can improve LLMs for SE tasks.
 One notable focus is software development, where \citet{gao2024search} introduced SBLLM, a framework for code optimization that leverages LLMs to apply evolutionary search techniques like crossover and mutation.
 Similarly, \citet{bouras2025llm} presented LLM-based crossover operators for genetic improvement of the source code.
 Moreover, \citet{wang2025large} proposed a masking mutation operator for genetic improvement that uses LLM code completion abilities for context-aware code changes during the mutation process.

-Another area is software genetic improvement (GI), where \citet{kang2023towards} presented the initial concept of generating mutants from LLMs to optimize the process of GI.
+\paragraph{Software Genetic Improvement.} Another area is software genetic improvement (GI), where \citet{kang2023towards} presented the initial concept of generating mutants from LLMs to optimize the process of GI.
 Similar to this work, \citet{brownlee2025large} employed LLMs as mutation operators to increase diversity in the search process for GI.
 In the case of automated program repair, \citet{MurtazaGECCO2024} presented SemiAutoFL, a tool that combines genetic programming with LLMs to improve fault localization and bug fixing.
 For the application-specific use of search and LLMs, \citet{shojaee2024llmsr} presented LLM-SR, an approach that combines LLMs and evolutionary search to discover mathematical equations from the programs, demonstrating the potential to enhance the accuracy and efficiency with both LLMs and search techniques.